 Not much confusion as to where these scenes took place.
 The only thing I had a little trouble with was figuring out the location of where Buddy holds the snow-globe up against the Empire State Building.
 I knew it was somewhere south of the iconic skyscraper on 5th Avenue, but when I went there in person to take the “after” pictures, I got a little lost.
 Fortunately, Blakeslee was available at the time and quickly found the location on his computer at home and texted me the info.

 The one problem with taking photos in and around the historic Empire State Building is the unrelenting presence of wandering tourists clogging up the space.
 My solution was to go to the location early in the morning before the building’s observation deck opened, which helped minimize the crowds.
 But one nice thing about the Empire State Building is that since it’s a tourist attraction, security has no problem with you taking pictures of the lobby, unlike almost every other commercial lobby in Manhattan where security acts like you’re trying take a picture of some top secret military base.

 Gimbels Department Store

-This location was already accurately identified on several websites before I started researching this film, with most of them pointing out that the building on the corner of 5th Ave and 30th Street had to be digitally altered to make it appear shorter, and more like a department store.
+This location has been accurately identified on several websites, with most of them pointing out that the building on the corner of 5th Ave and 30th Street had to be digitally altered to make it appear shorter, and more like a department store.